-Nerds slouched over their keyboards?
+Are nerds slouched over their keyboards?
 Computer whizzes looking to earn an extra buck?
-Punk kids doing it for the thrill?
+Are punk kids doing it for the thrill?

-Truth is, hacking is often more simple than that.
-With the technological leaps and bounds that have been made in the last couple years, it has become harder and harder to trick computers.
-Many hackers have therefore turned to a much older and more stable art: that of tricking humans.
+The truth is hacking is often more simple than that.
+With the technological leaps and bounds made in the last couple of years, it has become harder and harder to trick computers.
+Many hackers have turned to a much older and more stable art: tricking humans.

-You’re probably familiar with some of these scams, which have managed to seep their way into the public conscious.
+You’re probably familiar with some of these scams, which have managed to seep their way into the public consciousness.

 From The Emperor’s Clothes to the Emperor’s Bank Account

 The most famous is the Nigerian Prince Scam.
-The way this scam works is that the sender claims to be a member of Nigerian royalty, who is currently unable to access his savings account.
-If the recipient can send the prince a certain amount of money, then the prince says that he will be able to access this savings account.
-The sender/prince then promises that as soon as he gets access to his savings account, he will send the recipient his initial investment and then some.
+This scam works because the sender claims to be a member of Nigerian royalty who is currently unable to access his savings account.
+If the recipient can send the prince a certain amount of money, then the prince says he will be able to access this savings account.
+The sender/prince then promises that as soon as he gets access to his savings account, he will send the recipient his initial investment and some.

 Of course, it’s all a lie.
-When people send the money, one of two things happens.
-Either the email sender simply disappears, or they invent more charges that the email recipient must pay.
+When people send money, one of two things happens.
+Either the email sender disappears, or they invent more charges that the email recipient must pay.

 This scam might seem like an obvious ploy to some.
 Why would a Nigerian contact a random person, who’s generally unimportant on the geopolitical scale?
 But the incredulity is half the point.
 The Nigerian Prince Scam is often sent to a variety of individuals.
 Those who don’t believe it usually don’t reply, which weeds out the people who are the least likely to believe the scammer.
 That leaves the rest of us to get duped.